Pleasantville school board ratifies bus driver contract

-After the ratification, which occurred in the middle of a three-hour June 13 meeting of the school board, union officials in attendance celebrated the new contract.
+After the ratification, which occurred in the middle of a three-hour June 13 meeting, union officials in attendance celebrated the new contract.

-Teamsters Local No. 331 President Marcus King reflected positively on the negotiations with Pleasantville Public Schools and said he was satisfied with the terms the union achieved for bus drivers.
-The agreement, King said, had won overwhelming support in a vote of union rank and file, describing it as “a fair contract.”
+Local 331 President Marcus King reflected positively on the negotiations with Pleasantville Public Schools and said he was satisfied with the terms the union achieved for bus drivers.
+The agreement, King said, had won overwhelming support in a vote of union rank-and-file, describing it as “a fair contract.”

 “This was an improvement tonight,” King said just before the vote on the contract.
 “I’m very satisfied with what happened, probably one of the best negotiations I’ve had in the three contracts I’ve negotiated (with Pleasantville).”